 Once you’ve made your first charges with Stripe, your first transfer will be initiated and should post within 7 days.
 Note: this is 7 days after your first charge and not 7 days after you create your account.

 The exact timing of your first transfer can vary depending on many factors.
 If you have not received your funds by 7 days after your first charges, you should verify that the transfer hasn’t failed for some reason and that your bank account information has been entered correctly.

 All charges are processed on UTC Time so the processed date may not be the same as the date on which a charge is made in your local timezone.
 Most banks will post received funds on the same day as they are received.
 On occasion, banks may take 2-3 additional days to post funds.
 Also, keep in mind that transfers that are scheduled on weekends or holidays won’t be accepted by your bank until the next business day.

 You can view a list of all of your transfers as well as the date that they are expected to be received in your bank account from your dashboard.

 For most Stripe users, there are no minimum volume thresholds that you’ll need to meet before a transfer is initiated.
-However there are a couple exceptions.
+However there are a few exceptions.